chjj/tiny/README.md

       title: 'a document',
       content: 'hello world'
     }, function() {
-      // note: .each() is probably (and hopefully) inefficient
+      // .each is shallow by default
-      // compared to querying if you have a huge amount of data db.each(function(doc) {
+      db.each(function(doc) {
         console.log(doc.title);
       });